 Challenge Stigma:

 Actively challenge the stigma surrounding mental health.
-Speak out against negative stereotypes and misconceptions about mental illness.
-Educate yourself and others about mental health conditions and promote accurate and respectful language.
+And speak out against negative stereotypes and misconceptions about mental illness.
+Consider this: educate yourself and others about mental health conditions and promote accurate and respectful language.
 Share personal stories of recovery and resilience to inspire hope and reduce stigma.

 Stigma can prevent individuals from seeking help and can lead to feelings of shame and isolation.
-By challenging stigma, we can create a more supportive and accepting society where people feel comfortable seeking help and living openly with their mental health conditions.
+By challenging stigma, we can create a more supportive and accepting society where people feel comfortable seeking help and living openly with their mental health conditions Worth keeping that in mind..

 FAQ